BotDanny/react-recycled-list/README.md

 ## What is react-recycled-list?

 react-recycled-list is a library for rendering large list with expensive components.
-Like react-window and react-virtualized react-recycled-list only renders the rows that are visible to the user to improve performance.
+Like [react-window](https://github.com/bvaughn/react-window) and [react-virtualized](https://github.com/bvaughn/react-virtualized), react-recycled-list only renders the rows that are visible to the user to improve performance.
 However react-recycled-list differs in that it keeps the DOM node count constant, meaning it **does not ummount** your row component when it is scrolled out of the visible window.
 This results in much better performance compared to traditional windowing libraries.

 ## Install